laravel/docs/dusk.md

     $browser->click('.selector');

+The `clickAtPoint` method may be used to "click" on the topmost element at a given pair of coordinates relative to the viewable area of the browser:

+    $browser->clickAtPoint(0, 0);

 The `clickAtXPath` method may be used to "click" on an element matching the given XPath expression:

     $browser->clickAtXPath('//div[@class = "selector"]');